-A leaky garbage disposal can be restored if you can find the part that's creating the problem.
+A leaky garbage disposal can be restored if you can locate the part that's creating the problem.

 If you find a beat up or leaky part, get a new one.
-Don’t use plumber’s putty to stop cracks.
+Don’t use plumber’s putty to fill cracks.

 Disposals may leak over time due to:

 - Flanges or gaskets that have dried out and broken

 Some disposals are linked to the dishwasher, which enables self-cleaning.
 This area commonly has leaks as well.

 These malfunctions can be taken care of except for cracks in the body or interior lining of the disposal.
 If this is your problem, you will need to get a new garbage disposal.